 it is worth noting that none of the managers of editora la prensa, s.a. de c.v., nor of the organizacion editorial mexicana, had any knowledge of the unfortunate and reproachable acts that martin mauricio ortega camberos allegedly committed on february 5, 2017

-it’s worth noting indicates an important, possibly not obvious point. it should be noted or it’s important to note might be more accurate translations. nor is used to introduce a second negative. in this case organización editorial mexicana (the company that owns la prensa), like the managers of la prensa didn’t know anything about ortega camberos’ activities at the super bowl.
+it’s worth noting indicates an important, possibly not obvious point. phrases like it should be noted or it’s important to note do a better, more direct job of dissociating la prensa from what camberos did. nor is used to introduce a second negative. in this case organización editorial mexicana (the company that owns la prensa), like the managers of la prensa didn’t know anything about ortega camberos’ activities at the super bowl.

 it’s worth noting, uh, nobody in our organization knew anything about this.

 nevertheless, la prensa apologized.

 regardless of the truth, these alleged acts committed personally by martin mauricio ortega camberos could have happened while he still held the position of director of the newspaper la prensa; editora la prensa, s.a. de c.v. offers a public apology to our readers and the mexican people for these regrettable acts.

 regardless means it doesn’t matter. could have happened is a hypothetical situation in the past (3rd conditional). the accusations may or may not be true, but if they are, they happened while ortega camberos was a director in their company.

 patriots owner robert kraft (middle) poses with the two recovered tom brady jerseys, and fbi agents who helped track them down. (associated press)

 a headline on cbssports.com describes it like this

 Mexican newspaper issues apology for theft of Tom Brady’s Super Bowl jersey